Alternative Easter Gift Ideas for Kids who have enough chocolate!

 AD This Alternative Easter Gifts post contains review items and contains affiliate links

-Easter is fast approaching and for us parents, so is the prospect of spending another half term break madly trying to find affordable days out and fun ways to entertain the kids.
-Whilst we all absolutely love ripping open a chocolate egg on Easter weekend (the only time we can allow chocolate for breakfast guilt free) the amount of chocolate the kids receive can be more than a little overwhelming.
+Easter is fast approaching, and for us parents, so is the prospect of spending another half-term break madly trying to find affordable days out and fun ways to entertain the kids.
+We all absolutely love ripping open a chocolate egg on Easter weekend (the only time we can allow chocolate for breakfast guilt-free), but the amount of chocolate the kids receive can be more than a little overwhelming.

-Whilst I always allow the girls to have a reasonable haul of chocolate at Easter, I always try and find alternative Easter gifts or non chocolate Eater gifts too, ideally gifts that the whole family can enjoy together.
+Whilst I always allow the girls to have a reasonable haul of chocolate at Easter, I always try to find alternative Easter gifts or non-chocolate-eater gifts, ideally gifts that the whole family can enjoy together.

-If you are looking to send some alternative Easter gifts this year, you simply can’t go wrong with a bunny, chick or egg theme!
-In addition, why not look out for experience based gifts too that you can share together whilst offering entertainment and fun too?
+If you are looking to send alternative Easter gifts this year, you simply can’t go wrong with a bunny, chick, or egg theme!
+In addition, why not look out for experience-based gifts that you can share together while offering entertainment and fun?

-Here’s our round up of some of the best alternative Easter gifts for 2023.
+Here’s our round-up of some of the best alternative Easter gifts for 2026.

 For screen free fun